Report Birth Abroad

 Most, but not all, children born abroad to a U.S. citizen parent, are eligible to be documented as U.S. citizens through issuance of a Consular Report of Birth Abroad and U.S. passport.

-Please note that we can approve or deny CRBA applications only for children born in Kenya and Somalia.
+Please note that we can approve or deny CRBA applications only for children born in Kenya, Somalia and South Sudan.
 If a child was born in another country, we can only collect the application and supporting documents and forward them to the U.S. Embassy in that country for adjudication.